syncfusion-content/fileformat-docs/FileFormat/PDF/Getting Started.md

 Dim subHeadingFont As PdfFont = New PdfStandardFont(PdfFontFamily.TimesRoman, 14)

-'Create a text element to add the invoice number
+'Creates a text element to add the invoice number

 Dim element As New PdfTextElement("INVOICE " + id.ToString(), subHeadingFont)

 element.Brush = PdfBrushes.White

-'Draw the heading on the page
+'Draws the heading on the page

 result = element.Draw(page, New PointF(10, result.Bounds.Bottom + 98))

 Dim currentDate As String = "DATE " + DateTime.Now.ToString("MM/dd/yyyy")

-'Measure the width of the text to place it in the correct location
+'Measures the width of the text to place it in the correct location

 Dim textSize As SizeF = subHeadingFont.MeasureString(currentDate)

 Dim textPosition As New PointF(graphics.ClientSize.Width - textSize.Width - 10, result.Bounds.Y)

-'Draw the date using DrawString method
+'Draws the date by using DrawString method

 graphics.DrawString(currentDate, subHeadingFont, element.Brush, textPosition)

 Dim timesRoman As PdfFont = New PdfStandardFont(PdfFontFamily.TimesRoman, 10)

-'Create text elements to add the address and draw it to the page.
+'Creates text elements to add the address and draw it to the page.

 element = New PdfTextElement("BILL TO ", timesRoman)